 Even in situations where building a winning defense strategy is more difficult, or aggressive Florida DUI lawyers may be able to have your charges reduced by negotiating with the prosecutor on your behalf.
 You do not want to face Florida DUI charges on your own.
 The consequences of a conviction could last a lifetime.

-Seek Advice from the Best DUI Attorney in Florida
+Seek Advice from the Best DUI Attorney in Orlando

 If you are facing DUI charges, you should know that you could be facing extremely serious penalties upon conviction.
 You should not have to handle your defense on your own when an aggressive Florida DUI defense attorney can help with your case.
 Contact Skubiak & Rivas, P.A. for more information about the criminal defense services we provide to clients in Florida.